FAQ

 AI Insights

-What does AI Coach do?
+What does KYFHO do?

-Where do I find AI Coach?
+Where do I find KYFHO?

 The app may fall back when the model is unavailable, the API key is missing, the response fails validation, or the request is outside the safety rules.
 Try again or review the dashboard directly.

-Can AI Coach give financial advice?
+Can KYFHO give financial advice?

-AI Coach is designed to explain app data and planning signals.
+KYFHO is designed to explain app data and planning signals.
 It should not provide personalized legal, tax, investment, or guaranteed financial advice.

 Do AI features depend on my plan?